williame/obiwan/README.md

     def example2(obj: {"a":int, "b": float}) -> {"ret": number}:
         return {"ret": a/b}

-Duckable checking can support the checking of *optional* and *noneable* attributes:
+Checking can support the checking of *optional* and *noneable* attributes:

     def example3(obj: {"a":int, optional("b"): float}):
         ...

-Duckable checks can contain duckable attributes themselves too:
+Checks can contain dictionary and other attributes too:

     def example4(person: {"name":str, "phone": {"type":str, "number":str}}):
         ...